rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="324" alt="Screenshot 2026-04-03 at 10 44 52 PM" src="https://github.com/user-attachments/assets/0f9ea0a9-9e3e-402e-a6b6-e1ecad6245b1" />

 Query 8 — This query allows the tournament management system to identify which sponsors are funding multiple tournaments and contributing above the average total contribution across all sponsors.
 This information can be used to recognize the most committed sponsors and prioritize maintaining those relationships through exclusive benefits or partnership opportunities.
+It can also be used to plan for long-term finances.
+Sponsors with consistent above-average contributions can be considered essential partners for future tournaments, which reduces financial uncertainty.
+It helps managers determine sponsorship risk as well.
+If too much funding depends on a small number of sponsors, diversification may be needed to ensure there is enough funding for all tournaments.